‘Little House On The Prairie’ Star Melissa Gilbert Compares Pandemic To 1975 Episode Of Her Classic TV Series

 A subsequent Little House on the Prairie episode, Season 3 ‘s “Quarantine,” featured the town once again on lockdown after Mr. Edwards (Victor French) returned from a nearby town as a carrier of mountain fever.

-While no one expected that a health pandemic would make a pair of 40-year-old Little House episodes suddenly feel timely, in a previous interview with Parade, Gilbert noted that series star/executive producer Michael Landon weaved in “very topical stuff” in the storylines for the NBC drama.
+While no one expected that a modern-day health pandemic would make a pair of 40-year-old Little House episodes suddenly feel timely, in a previous interview with Parade, Gilbert noted that series star/executive producer Michael Landon routinely weaved in “very topical stuff” in the storylines for the NBC drama.
 Gilbert pointed to episodes about drug addiction, human rights, racism, and more throughout the show’s 9-season run.

 “The stories we were telling were very reflective of the time that we were living in,” the Little House on the Prairie star said.